Cyber thieves target new victims with more sophisticated card-skimming devices

 "I remember going to the hotel and everybody was out of their houses, checking into hotels because they didn't have any homes," he said.
 "Everything was destroyed.
 And I was there doing that damage to them.
 And I remember the person in front of me, their card got declined and she didn't have a way to stay at the hotel at that moment.
 That's when it hit me.
 It broke my heart right there."

 Perez has traded in his moniker of "mechanic" for counter-skimming consultant.
-He's now working with a security firm to help law enforcement try to stay one step ahead of fraudsters.
+He's now working with security firm Unchained Leadership & Consulting to help law enforcement try to stay one step ahead of fraudsters.

 "I've made software for them, and I've made devices and I've come up with technology to help prevent or to catch on to fraud," he said.
 "I want to keep doing that.
 I'm doing what I love, and it feels good."